-What time to Arrive to the Raleigh-Durham International Airport for Your Flight
+What time to Arrive at the Raleigh-Durham International Airport for Your Flight

-Allow for a little over one hour to get through security and get to your gate if you’re being dropped off at the terminal.
-If you are parking your car, allow for an hour and a half to park your car, get to the terminal, check baggage if needed, and get to the gate for domestic flights.
+Allow for a little over one hour to get through security and get to your gate if you're being dropped off at the terminal.
+If you are parking your car, allow an hour and a half to park, get to the terminal, check baggage if needed, and get to the gate for domestic flights.

-The line for the normal security moves fairly quickly, but allot at least 15 minutes for that if not 20 to be on the safe side.
+The line for the normal security moves fairly quickly, but allow at least 15 minutes for that, if not 20, to be on the safe side.
 (And more during peak travel times, just in case.)

-What Time to Arrive to RDU if you Have an International Flight
+What Time to Arrive at RDU if you Have an International Flight

 No matter how you slice or dice it, RDU is a mid-size airport.
 Some would even say “small” compared to JFK in NYC or Atlanta's international airport (which is huge).
 It's certainly a bigger airport than that of a city like Charleston, SC.

 That being said, if you have a direct international flight, we advise arriving 2 hours before the flight.
 This is not because the airport is large and you need to allow for time to walk to your terminal.